Research Study

 This information is not intended for distribution to, or use by, anyone in any jurisdiction where such distribution would be contrary to local law or regulation.
 Persons accessing this information are required to inform themselves about and observe such restrictions.

-FDAS LLC, FDA LTD, and FDA Ireland do not provide tax, legal, investment, or accounting advice.
+FDA, NA and FDA, LTD do not provide tax, legal, investment, or accounting advice.
 This material is not intended to provide, and should not be relied on, for tax, legal, or accounting advice.
 Tax laws and regulations are complex and subject to change.
 You should consult your own tax, legal, and accounting advisors before engaging in any transaction.

-Fidelity Digital Assets is a registered service mark and the Fidelity Digital Assets logo is a service mark of FMR LLC.
+Fidelity Digital Assets and the Fidelity Digital Assets logo are registered service marks of FMR LLC.

 © 2025 FMR LLC.
 All rights reserved.